 I am now delighted to be part of the Greenboro team.
 The clinic’s one-on-one client care approach corresponds with my therapeutic values and beliefs.
 My treatment approach focuses on hands-on techniques, education and empowering clients through exercise.
 I enjoy helping those in need of quality individualized physiotherapy care.

 When not at work, I enjoy spending time with family and friends, trying new activities, supporting local restaurateurs, trail running, hiking, yoga, watching documentaries and independent films, and volunteering with my dog Wes.

-Outside of the clinic, I enjoys getting a good workout at the gym, playing tennis, and travelling.
+Outside of the clinic, I enjoy getting a good workout at the gym and traveling.

 Registered Massage Therapist RMT.

 I have always been fascinated by the human body; namely, by the way it functions and heals.
 When time came to choose a profession, Massage Therapy was a natural choice for me.
 It provided me with a wealth of interesting knowledge as well as the opportunity to work with people.
 I graduated from CDI College and became a Registered Massage Therapist in 2005.